-The screening instrument used at Western Massachusetts Reentry Center provided an objective scoring process, and the individuals charged with administering it were consistent with the policy on the description of scoring and security of information.
+The screening instrument used at McGrath Reentry Center provided an objective scoring process, and the individuals charged with administering it were consistent with the policy on the description of scoring and security of information.
 The Auditor reviewed case files to confirm the screenings' timeliness and confirmed the 30-day reassessment issue identified by the agency continued to maintain compliance supporting the institutionalization of the changes put in place.
 The PREA Coordinator continues to provide the Auditor with files during the post-audit period.
 The Auditor reviewed a random sample of admissions.
-Compliance is based on the information provided in advance, the files reviewed on-site and the policy language supporting the standard expectations.
-The Auditor also considered an interview with residents who confirmed element of the screening is asked at intake and every two weeks.
-The Auditor also relied on the interview with the intake and release coordinator which showed how interviews and reviews of historical documents allow
+Compliance is based on the information provided in advance, the files reviewed on-site, and the policy language supporting the standard expectations.
+The Auditor also considered an interview with residents who confirmed elements of the screening are asked at intake and every two weeks.
+The Auditor also relied on the interview informed and objective screening to occur.
+Finally, the Auditor considered the Standards and Quality Assurance material which supports when a problem with a compliance indicator is addressed and follow-up monitoring is done to maintain compliance.

+with the intake and release coordinator, which showed how interviews and reviews of historical